Joachim of Fiore

 - What is the best place to start reading Joachim of Fiore?

-- A good starting point for reading Joachim of Fiore is 'The Book of Figures,' which visually represents his theological ideas and provides insight into his prophetic vision.
-This work offers a comprehensive overview of his thought.
+- A good starting point for reading Joachim of Fiore is 'The Book of Figures,' which visually represents his theological ideas and provides insight into his prophetic vision of history.
+This work captures the essence of his thought and its impact on Christian eschatology.